 -There may be times when exempt employees are required to work significant hours during a week or during a certain time period, such as attending evening meetings and events or working weekends on specific projects.
-In those instances, the CEO may grant, in his/her sole discretion, compensatory (or "comp") time for a partial or full day that will be paid at the employees' regular rate of pay.
+In those instances, the CEO may grant, in his/her sole discretion, compensatory (or "compComp") time for a partial or full day that will be paid at the employees' regular rate of pay.
 Comp time cannot be converted to additional pay, cannot be accrued or banked, is not otherwise earned, and will not be paid upon termination.
-Comp time must be scheduled and approved in advance absent extenuating circumstances.
-Comp time is not guaranteed under any circumstances.